ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Getting-started-with-Git-and-GitHub.md

 (if asked, Choose `Checkout-as-is; commit unix style line-endings`)

-During setup ensure you have selected "**Use Git from the Windows Command Prompt**".
-Checking the others will lead to IOC Make errors later down the line.
+During setup ensure you have selected "**Git from the command line and also 3rd-party software**" (do NOT add the optional Unix tools to your PATH).
+If `sh` is added to the PATH, Make will try to compile for Linux rather than Windows.
+This will cause syntax errors when reading the Makefiles (such as parse errors whenever a `(` is found in an echo message).

 * Set you username and email address  via the command line: